prodigeni/reddit_streamer/README.md

 ###Common issues

-This script uses VLC to stream youtube videos.
-If it suddenly stops working, chances are that youtube updated their service and broke VLC's parser scripts.
-If that's the case you can replace the scripts with a more recent revision by:
+This script uses VLC to stream videos.
+If it suddenly stops working, chances are that a video hosting service updated their website and broke VLC's parser scripts.
+If that's the case you can replace the scripts with more recent revisions by:

 1. downloading the [latest VLC sources](https://www.videolan.org/vlc/download-sources.html)
 2. extracting the contents of `./share/lua/playlist` to `~/.local/share/vlc/lua/playlist`.